Sarajevo: Municipalities and city government

 The City of Sarajevo comprises four municipalities: Centar, Novi Grad, Novo Sarajevo, and Stari Grad.
-Each operate their own municipal government, while united they form one city government with its own constitution.
+Each operates their own municipal government, while united they form one city government with its constitution.
 The executive branch (Gradska uprava) consists of a mayor, with two deputies and a cabinet.

 The legislative branch consists of the City Council, or Gradsko vijeće.
 The council has 28 members, including a council speaker, two deputies, and a secretary.
 Councilors are elected by the municipality in numbers roughly proportional to their population.
-The City Statute requires the city council to include at least six councillors from each constituent people and at least two from the ranks of Others.
+The City Statute requires the city council to include at least six councilors from each constituent people and at least two from the ranks of Others.

 Sarajevo's Municipalities are further split into "local communities" (Bosnian, Mjesne zajednice).
 Local communities have a small role in city government and are intended as a way for ordinary citizens to get involved in city government.
 They are based on key neighborhoods in the city.

 Economy

 Sarajevo's large manufacturing, administrative, and tourism sectors make it the strongest economic region of Bosnia and Herzegovina.
-Indeed, Sarajevo Canton generates almost 25% of the country's GDP.
+Sarajevo Canton generates almost 25% of the country's GDP.
 After years of war, Sarajevo's economy saw reconstruction and rehabilitation programs.
 The Central Bank of Bosnia and Herzegovina opened in Sarajevo in 1997 and the Sarajevo Stock Exchange began trading in 2002.

 While Sarajevo had a large industrial base during its communist period, only a few pre-existing businesses have successfully adapted to the market economy.
 Sarajevo industries now include tobacco products, furniture, hosiery, automobiles, and communication equipment.
 Companies based in Sarajevo include BH Telecom, Bosnalijek, Energopetrol, Sarajevo Tobacco Factory, and Sarajevska pivara (Sarajevo Brewery).

 In 2019, the total export for the Sarajevo Canton was worth about 1,427,496,000 KM.
 Most of Sarajevo's exports (20.55%) head to Germany, with Serbia and Croatia following behind at 12% respectively.
-The largest amount of imported goods come from Croatia, at 20.95%.
-With a worth of total import at about 4,872,213,000 KM, the total import is almost 3.4 times the total export.
+The largest amount of imported goods comes from Croatia, at 20.95%.
+With a worth of total import of about 4,872,213,000 KM, the total import is almost 3.4 times the total export.